Iancheung228/Iancheung228.github.io/_posts/2025-04-02-causal_inf_notes.md

 &nbsp;
 ## 3 levers that affect power

-1) $$ \alpha $$: To increase power, we can increase $$ \alpha $$, but again, this is a trade-off between making a Type I error (false positive) and a Type II error (false negative).
+1) $$ \alpha $$: To increase power, we can increase $$ \alpha $$ (shift the decision boundary), but again, this is a trade-off between making a Type I error (false positive) and a Type II error (false negative).

 2) $$ n $$: You can increase the sample size.
-Both the Null and Alternative distributions in the above diagram will become narrower in shape, leading to less overlap between the 2 distributions.
+Geometrically, what this means is both the Null and Alternative distributions in the above diagram will become narrower in shape, leading to less overlap between the 2 distributions and greater power.

-3) $$ \Delta_{H_A} $$: As $$ \Delta_{H_A} $$ is further away to the right from 0, the area to the left of the alternative distribution decreases, and power increases.
+3) $$ \Delta_{H_A} $$: As $$ \Delta_{H_A} $$ gets further away to the right from 0, the area to the left of the alternative distribution decreases, and power increases.

 &nbsp;
 ### Practically, how do we pick what value of $$\Delta$$ to use for the alternative hypothesis in the calculation of power?

 Thus far, we have omitted the discussion of what the value of $$\Delta_{H_A}$$ should be.
+All we know is that $$\Delta_{H_A}$$ should be greater than 0.
+But as we saw in the 2 diagrams above, we need a specific value to determin the power of the test

-In practice, we are often given a significance level α, and we are interested in determining the sample size required to achieve a desired statistical power.
+In practice, what happens is we are given a significance level α, and we are interested in determining the sample size required to achieve a desired statistical power.
 However, the specific value of the alternative hypothesis, which is needed in our power calculation, is unknown.

 A common choice is to use the **minimum detectable effect (MDE)**.
 This is the minimum effect size $$\Delta_{H_A}$$ that would be considered meaningful for the business problem.
-So in our conversion improvement example, suppose the business team told you that 1% of conversion improvement is the breakeven point for profit (associated cost with implementing the new feature), our MDE would be $$1 %$$.
+So in our conversion improvement example, suppose the business team told you that 1% of conversion improvement (absolute) is the breakeven point for profit (due to associated cost with implementing any new features), our MDE would be $$1 %$$.
 Then we would calculate the sample size required, substituting the MDE as the value of $$\Delta$$.
 If the "true $$\Delta$$" is larger than this MDE, by property 3), our test will still have enough power to detect the effect size.
-If the "true $$\Delta$$" is smaller than this MDE, our test will NOT have enough power, but we do not care about this small improvement anyway.
+If the "true $$\Delta$$" is smaller than this MDE, our test will NOT have enough power, but we do not care about this small improvement anyways.

 All that is to say: by using this value for $$\Delta_{H_A}$$ , we’ve assured ourselves that the calculated sample size is big enough to detect the minimum effect we care about (and vacously, any effect size that is bigger).
 For any effect size that are smaller than then MDE, we would have insufficient power when drawing our conclusions.